What is the use of a loading animation on a website?

 When designing a website, you have to take every little detail into an account.
 Having a wonderful website is useless if the loading time is too long and half of the users give up even before they get a chance to see your site.

-To avoid that from happening, you should incorporate an interesting loading animation into your website and occupy the user’s attention for as long as necessary until the rest of the content loads.
+To avoid that from happening, you should incorporate interesting website animation effects into your website and occupy the user’s attention for as long as necessary until the rest of the content loads.
 Get creative and design a funny waiting gif that every user would be happy to see.